interfax/interfax-java/README.md

 InterFAX supports over 20 file types including HTML, PDF, TXT, Word, and many more.
 For a full list see the [Supported File Types](https://www.interfax.net/en/help/supported_file_types) documentation.

-The returned object is a `APIResponse` with the `statusCode` and `responseBody` of the request submitted to InterFAX.
+The returned object is a [`APIResponse`](src/main/java/net/interfax/rest/client/domain/APIResponse.java) with the `statusCode` and `responseBody` of the request submitted to InterFAX.
-You can use this object to load more information, get the image, or cancel the sending of the fax.

-For additional options, including sending an array of files as a fax, the following methods may be used

 To send multiple files just pass in an array of files
 ```java